etwk/blog/content/lists/books.md

 	- [x] Seven Brief Lessons on Physics
 	- [ ] The Order of Time
 - [ ] The Beauty of Falling: A Life in Pursuit of Gravity #life #memoir  #must
+- [ ] The Art of Physics: Eight elegant ideas to make sense of almost everything (Zahaan Bharmal) #idea

 ### Quantum
 - [ ] Quantum Theory: A Very Short Introduction (John Polkinghorne)